COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Effective implementation of HACCP involves a proactive food safety culture, management commitment, team work, personnel training, and a thorough understanding of the HACCP concepts.

 Depending on the complexity of the operation, implementing a HACCP system involves time, people and resources.
-Alberta Agriculture and Forestry can provide you with information, advice and support.
+Alberta Agriculture, Forestry and Rural Economic Development can provide you with information, advice and support.

 Benefits of a HACCP system